Note:The following document is an English translation of the Japanese-language original.

 3. Decisions Regarding Information Disclosure and Public Release

-The content, timing and method of information disclosure and public release are decided by the executive officer who is in charge of handling information, both in accordance with relevant laws and regulations and after examination and confirmation with the Investor Relations Committee.
+The content, timing and method of information disclosure and public release are decided by the executive officer who is in charge of handling information, both in accordance with relevant laws and regulations and after examination and confirmation with the manager responsible for investor relations (IR) and relevant divisions.

 4. Method of Information Disclosure and Public Release